Use code ESIMDB15 for 15% discount. Limited time only.

 Couldn't even get on the app the link to verify email took me in a loop never allowing me on and customer support bounced back.
 Seems like a scam to me.

-There are more than 80 travel eSIM providers in Bolivia and over 1,300 prepaid data plans available.
-Because the number of plans is substantial, a wide variety of options exists, making it easy for travelers to find an eSIM that fits their needs.
+There are more than 80 travel eSIM providers and more than 1400 prepaid data plans available for Bolivia, offering a wide variety of options that make it easy for travelers to find an eSIM that suits their needs.

 In Bolivia, the primary Mobile Network Operators (MNOs) providing mobile services are: